The Complete Simple Guide to English Tenses with Infographics

 • I wouldn’t (would not) invite a famous actor out for a meal if I met one.

-When do I use Conditional 3? (if + past perfect, present perfect conditional)
+When Do I Use Conditional 3? (if + past perfect, present perfect conditional)

 1. Conditional 1 describes unreal situations in the past.
 These events did not happen, but you want to show what the outcome of an unreal situation in the past.
 Conditional 3 is often used to talk about things we wish were true, or situations that we are happy are not true.
 Conditional 3 is made using the word ‘if’ and the past perfect, and then the present perfect conditional.